syncfusion-content/windowsforms-docs/WindowsForms/Splash-Panel/Getting-Started.md

 {% endcapture %}
 {{ codesnippet3 | OrderList_Indent_Level_1 }}

-Step 6.
-Set the properties for the SplashPanel and Button control.
+**Step 6**: Set the properties for the SplashPanel and Button control.

 {% capture codesnippet4 %}
 {% tabs %}